open-multinet/docker-am/README.md

 INFO:cred-verifier:Combined dir of 4 trusted certs /root/C-BAS/deploy/trusted/certs/ into file /root/C-BAS/deploy/trusted/certs/CATedCACerts.pem for Python SSL support
 ```

+Of course it's not C-BAS dependent and you can trust the certificate from any MA/SA.
+For example you can trust the MA/SA from iMinds, so you will be able to create a slice on wall2 and use it on your AM.

 # Configuring a remote DockerManager (Optional)

 You can set up several DockerManager hosted on different physical machine in order to increase scalability (for example).